-A KEV (Known Exploited Vulnerability) is a vulnerability that has been confirmed as actively exploited in the wild.
-The CISA Known Exploited Vulnerabilities Catalog, maintained by the Cybersecurity and Infrastructure Security Agency, is the authoritative list of these vulnerabilities.
-Unlike CVE databases that catalog all publicly known flaws, or CVSS scores that estimate theoretical severity, the KEV catalog answers a more urgent question: is this vulnerability being exploited right now?
+A KEV — Known Exploited Vulnerability — is a vulnerability that attackers are exploiting right now.
+When Apache Log4Shell (CVE-2021-44228) surfaced in December 2021, it took CISA just days to add it to the Known Exploited Vulnerabilities Catalog.
+That single listing told every organization in the world: this is not theoretical — patch now.
+The KEV catalog, maintained by the Cybersecurity and Infrastructure Security Agency, is the authoritative registry of CVEs with confirmed active exploitation.
+While CVE databases catalog all publicly known flaws and CVSS scores estimate theoretical severity, the KEV catalog answers a more urgent question: is this vulnerability being exploited right now?

 What Is the KEV Catalog?